 Most economic forecasts had anticipated an interest rate increase of 25 basis point during the year, therefore management determines that a fluctuation interest rate of 25 basis points is reasonable for sensitivity analysis.
 At 31 March 2020, if the weighted average interest rate was 25 basis points higher with all other variables held constant, then the surplus would have been R18 million higher from R612 million to R631 million, arising from the increase in net gains on financial instruments.
-If the weighted average interest rate was 25 basis points R612 million to R610 million, arising from the decreased net gains in financial instruments.
+If the weighted average interest rate was 25 basis points lower with all other variables held constant, then the surplus would have been R2 million lower from R612 million to R610 million, arising from the decreased net gains in financial instruments.